rongalea/assigment1/README.md

 ## Landscape:

 * What domain of the financial industry is the company in?
+RDC operates in the credit (lending) domain, with a focus on business lending in 2022.
+Specifically RDC is capitalising on the explosion of data and advancements in AI, which have both lead to clients (lenders0 increasing the ways credit is delivered and therefore grown.

 * What have been the major trends and innovations of this domain over the last 5-10 years?